tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 ## [Week 02 Quiz](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlUMjIySEJCNFlSMVJRSUo0SU5HSFNKMVRHWC4u)

 After you log into the class and get your computer set up, please complete the quiz.
+If you are logged into the university webmail, you will not be prompted for a password.

 ## Concise Review of Material Covered Up Through Assignment 1